YikaiGUO271/An-Adaptive-Levenberg-Marquardt-Algorithm/README.md

 - Basic smoke tests are provided in `test/`.
 - Basic project metadata and release files are included for packaging and archival use.

-## What still requires author input

-Before public release or manuscript submission, the authors should complete the placeholders in:
-- `pyproject.toml`
-- `AUTHORS.md`
-- `LICENSE.md`

 ## Suggested release workflow

 1. Fill all placeholder metadata.